Each year at the annual AMSA conference, student prizes are awarded to the most outstanding oral and poster presentations in a number of categories.

 The prize, originating in 2002, is awarded to the best full-length student oral presentation related to Oceanography.
 This prize is partly funded by interest on funds donated to AMSA by the Australian Physical Oceanography Division of AMSA when it ceased to function as a separate entity in mid 2002, and from the Peter Holloway Memorial Symposium at AMSA2004 in Hobart.
 Peter Holloway was a highly distinguished, physical oceanographer, internationally recognized for his contribution to the observation, theory and numerical modeling of internal waves (Obituary from Marine and Freshwater Research and Obituary from EOS).

 The Fisheries Research and Development Corporation (FRDC) student prize was first awarded in 2002.
 FRDC student prizes are supported by funding from the FRDC on behalf of the Australian Government.
 The FRDC sponsored prizes are to be given to any category of student presenting within one year of completing their respective study course.
-The subject matter of the talk/poster must be consistent with Programs 1 or 2 of FRDC’s Research and Development Plan, namely Natural Resources Sustainability and Industry Development.
+The subject matter of the talk/poster must be consistent with the FRDC's Research and Development Plan 2020-2025, in the area of 'Environment' and 'Industry'.
 If no suitable winners are identified, a prize will be withheld.
 As a condition of acceptance of this prize, FRDC is to be provided with profiles, photos and write-ups of the prize-winners and their research for consideration for publication in FRDC’s regular newsletter, or social media.

-Donated by The Committee of the Ernest Hodgkin Trust for Estuary Education and Research, this prize is to be awarded annually for the best student presentation on research that will facilitate a greater understanding of estuarine processes and management.
+Donated by The Committee of the Ernest Hodgkin Trust for Estuary Education and Research, this prize is to be awarded annually for the best oral or poster student presentation on research that will facilitate a greater understanding of estuarine processes and management.

-- Must be a financial student* member of AMSA
+- Must be a current financial student member of AMSA during the conference

 - The work presented has to have been done as part of the research project to fulfil the requirements of the award of a research degree (i.e. PG Diploma, Honours, Masters or PhD) and be presented within 12 months of graduation from the respective degree